 Athletics vs. Mariners Highlights

-JJ Bleday and the A's defeat Cal Raleigh and the Mariners, 8-1
+Julio Rodríguez and the Mariners defeat Brent Rooker and the A's, 8-4

-JJ Bleday and the A's defeat Cal Raleigh and the Mariners, 8-1
+Julio Rodríguez and the Mariners defeat Brent Rooker and the A's, 8-4

+Anderson Silva, Conor McGregor and Chris Weidman move aside – this might be the most gruesome leg break in MMA history.

 The gloves are off.